pubnub/go/README.md

-#PubNub clients for Go
+#PubNub 3.4 client for Go 1.0.3, 1.1

-## Preview Release -- Beta 1
+###Features
+* Supports multiplexing, UUID, SSL, Encryption, Proxy, and godoc support

+###Quick Start Video
+We've put together a quick HOWTO video here https://vimeo.com/66431136

-####Build Instructions
+###Build Instructions Summary
 * Built using Eclipse IDE (juno)
 * Install golang plugin for Eclipse
-* Copy the src directory in the project
+* Use the command go get github.com/pubnub/go to download and install the package
 * Run the project
 * Look for the application in the "Console" of the Eclipse IDE

-This has also been tested with Go 1.0.3 on Linux using IntelliJ IDEA 12.
+In addition to Eclipse, this has also been tested with Go 1.0.3 on Linux using IntelliJ IDEA 12.

-###Flow
-* Runs as a console application
-* Asks for the channel name (multiple channels separated by comma can be entered), SSL, Cipher and Custom UUID
-####User then chooses the options to
+###Demo Console App
+We've included a demo console app which documents all the functionality of the client, for example:

 * Subscribe
 * Publish
 * Presence